 Analysis.
-Lessening GBEMS's impact on the surrounding community and on the continued use of the service would require district support or internal funding from sources such as the school's Parent Teacher Association (PTA).

-TBARTA grant expires (after year one) which is approximately \$2500.
+Lessening GBEMS's impact on the surrounding community and on the environment, and improved student and staff safety are key benefits that may be realized through this improvement recommendation.
+A key cost are fees associated with the service after the TBARTA grant expires (after year one) which is approximately \$2500.
 Funding for the